-- 8. Current and Pending Support: This should be provided only for the PI and Co-PIs. - Facilities, Equipment, and Other Resources (1-page limit): Provide a description of the facilities and major instrumentation that are available to support the project. - 10.
+- 8. Current and Pending Support: This should be provided for the PI and other senior personnel. - Facilities, Equipment, and Other Resources: Provide a description of the facilities and major instrumentation that are available to support the project. - 10.
 Supplementary Documentation:

-One letter, up to two pages in length and submitted as a Supplementary Document, from the appropriate senior institutional administrator is required and should describe institutional support for the pilot or proof of concept to be tested.
+Supporting Letters: One letter, up to two pages in length and submitted as a Supplementary Document, from the appropriate senior institutional administrator is required and should describe institutional support for the pilot or proof-concept to be tested.
 Additionally, up to eight other supporting letters, each one page long, may be provided from partner organizations, including international ones, describing their contributions (e.g., internships, mentorship, and workshops) to the project.